GladysAssistant/v4-website/docs/integrations/camera.md

 ![Ask for a camera image in Gladys Assistant](../../static/img/docs/en/configuration/camera/chat-camera-en.jpg)

-It should work in Telegram as well if you configured Telegram in Gladys.
+It should work in Telegram as well, if you have configured Telegram in Gladys.